Asbestos Product Liability Lawsuits

 That’s our job.
 In asbestos lawsuits, the key legal question is causation: Did asbestos exposure from a particular company's product or place cause or contribute to your illness?

-The short answer is: Yes, it can be proven—and we do it all the time.
+The short answer is: Yes, it can be proven.
+And we do it all the time.

 What Is Causation?